Whiteknight/StoneFruit/Src/ARCHITECTURE.md

 Because of the ambiguity, argument parsing is done in two phases.
 First, arguments are parsed into a raw form which preserves ambiguities if they exist.
 Second, arguments are identified unambiguously when a handler attempts to access them.
 From the example above, if we have the ambiguous sequence `--foo bar`, the user can either request the named argument `foo` or it can search for a flag `--foo` (which marks `bar` as a positional) or it can search for the next positional argument (which returns `bar` and marks `--foo` unambiguously as a flag).

-When a user send an input command to the engine, the following steps happen:
+When a user sends an input command to the engine, the following steps happen:

 1. The string is parsed into an `IArguments` which maintains any ambiguities
 2. A list of leading positionals (unambiguous positionals which are not preceeded by a named or flag argument) are pulled out as Verb Candidates